-Well the answer is pretty simple.
+Well, the answer is pretty simple.
 Direct Color Mode = less variety of colors are available.
 There’s more space taken up on each bit by representing the color itself in Direct Color Mode, so you can’t use as many colors.
 If you switch to Indirect Color in another mode, there’s more space on each bit to fit more color!
 This is because it takes less information to simply recall color from a “list” or, palette.
 Being able to do this makes swapping out palettes easier.
 This stuff gets kind of complicated but that’s why it’s fun!!

 Bits Per Pixel (BPP)

-This is the information that is stored in each pixel for an image, and can vary based on the quality of the image and also what the operating system is able to display.
+This is the information that is stored in each pixel for an image and can vary based on the quality of the image and also what the operating system can display.
 We are going to focus on the information that determines color depth, which is defined by the bits within the image.
-Each pixel uses varied amounts of bits to determine the color in the image.
+Each pixel uses varying amounts of bits to determine the color in the image.
 The more the bits, the more colorful the image.
 For example, when you have an image that is 2BPP, only three colors can be represented (3 colors, and 1 transparency “color”).
 More often than not, when creating SNES graphics, you will be creating assets that use 4BPP, which allows you 15 colors and one transparency “color”.
 The amount of bits per pixel is determined by the graphics mode that you will be using in your game.
 However, all objects on the screen (this refers to sprites) will be 4BPP.
 Another thing to note is that you can use multiple graphics modes in one game.

 Here is a simple chart (fig. 1) that shows how much color can be used for each background in each graphics mode: